 The buildings in the center of town are all brightly painted, and pretty zocalos (patterned designs that remind me a tiny bit of wainscoting with a very Colombian twist) cover the bottom halves of many of them.

-We passed hours of time wandering through town ducking into shops, watching street performers in the main square, sipping coffee from cafes, and of course, photographing everything in sight.
+When visiting Guatape, we happily passed many hours wandering through town, ducking into shops, watching street performers in the main square, sipping coffee from cafes, and of course, photographing everything in sight.

-Downtown Guatape is also a great place to shop for memorable Colombia gifts and souvenirs to take back home with you!
+Downtown Guatape is also a great place to shop for memorable souvenirs and gifts to take back home with you!

 Take to the open road to visit San Rafael.

-The area surrounding Guatape is made up of beautiful countryside with more than enough mountain and river views to leave your jaw permanently dropping open as you go by.
+The countryside surrounding Guatape is beautiful, with more than enough mountain and river views to leave your jaw permanently dropping open as you go by.

-Jeremy and I rented a motorbike from Colombia Getaway for the day and set off, unsure of where we would end up or what we would find.
+Jeremy and I rented a motorbike for the day and set off, unsure of where we would end up or what we would find.

-We ended up seeing the cute town of San Rafael and stopped to rest at a gorgeous river… but what we most remember about that day were the random views of the Andes mountains that we found along the way, and pulling over and photographing them whenever we got the chance.
+What we most remember about that day, though, were the random views of the Andes mountains that we found, and pulling over to enjoy them whenever we got the chance!

 Visit one of Pablo Escobar’s mansions.